javascript-tutorial/en.javascript.info/1-js/10-error-handling/2-custom-errors/article.md

 Our function `readUser(json)` will not only read JSON, but check ("validate") the data.
 If there are no required fields, or the format is wrong, then that's an error.
 And that's not a `SyntaxError`, because the data is syntactically correct, but another kind of error.
 We'll call it `ValidationError` and create a class for it.
 An error of that kind should also carry the information about the offending field.

-Our `ValidationError` class should inherit from the built-in `Error` class.
+Our `ValidationError` class should inherit from the `Error` class.

-That class is built-in, but here's its approximate code so we can understand what we're extending:
+The `Error` class is built-in, but here's its approximate code so we can understand what we're extending:

 ```js
 // The "pseudocode" for the built-in Error class defined by JavaScript itself